 The flowers are carefully chosen in accordance with their blooming schedules to accentuate seasonal changes.

 In fact, the Pine, Bamboo and Plum Trees that form the foundation of the garden are known as the “Three Friends of Winter”.
 This means they’ll remain in full bloom even in the deepest depths of the Canadian Winter.

 Each tree carries a deep symbolic meaning.

 For instance, Bamboo Trees are known to reflect knowledge, wisdom and flexibility.
-Pine Trees represent longevity and tenacity, while Plum Trees signal rebirth and renewal, as they flower in the Spring.
+Pine Trees represent longevity and tenacity, while Plum Trees signal rebirth and renewal, as they flower in the spring in Vancouver.

 Of the numerous flowers present in the garden, among the most prized are the peonies, orchids and lotuses, which not only delight visitors with their bright and vivid colours, but represent opulence, love and purity in Chinese philosophy.